 - Open-source and ready to be hacked.
 Re-programmable with FTDI cable (not included)

-Also available as fully assembled.
+Also available in bulk and fully assembled.

 Read more about the Scout here.

 |External controls:||17 keys, volume knob, on/off switch|

 |IC Chips:||ATMega328P, LM386|

 Online assembly guide:

 (To save cost, trees, and frustration from outdated information, printed instructions are not included.
 The online guide will always be up to date!)